 Although it was acknowledged that employment tribunals are already more accessible and informal than the court system, enabling cases to be brought without any legal representation, they nevertheless remain slow and labour intensive.

 This paper follows on from the vision statement released in September 2016 issued by Lord Chancellor and senior judiciary on matters of justice reform.

 “The reform programme specifically aims to increase the digitisation of the process as a means of making the system more accessible, simple and cost-effective.
 This is about sharing essential information faster and safely leading to swifter resolution facilitated through a common digital portal.”

 In an earlier review of the civil courts, Lord Justice Briggs suggested that alternative avenues should be explored to make employment dispute cases less convoluted in nature.
 The review suggested that in the interests of handling cases more swiftly, decisions may even be made online in the future.

 While there has been little resistance to this over simple matters such as wage claims, some legal representative groups have warned that in more complex claims such as discrimination, online decisions would be unworkable.
 And these concerns have not fallen on deaf ears.

 “The government agrees with this view.
 The government is, therefore, keen to ensure that the operation of employment tribunals and the Employment Appeal Tribunal is sufficiently flexible to allow this where it is proportionate and appropriate.”

 Alongside proposals for a digitised tribunal process, Lord Justice Briggs’ recommendation for the greater use of case officers is also set to progress.
-Case workers have been identified as a preferable resource for handling a range of routine tasks, allowing judges to be utilised elsewhere in matters where their extensive legal expertise and knowledge was needed.
+Caseworkers have been identified as a preferred resource for handling a range of routine tasks, allowing judges to be utilised elsewhere in matters where their extensive legal expertise and knowledge was needed.

 Keep your legal business ahead of the game in the digital age.
 Register with The Law Superstore now.